 This glam yet traditional resort – often referred to as the “Pearl of the Alps”- is renowned for its lively après-ski, spectacular skiing and authentic charm.
 Best visited in high season, when its lower altitude slopes enjoy the best snow coverage.

 Tucked between 3000-metre peaks, this energetic resort offers skiing on two high-altitude glaciers, with good snow conditions throughout the season.
-Sölden tends to attract a young crowd and is renowned for its ski-hard, party-hard attitude.
+Sölden tends to attract a young crowd and is renowned for its ski-hard, party-hard attitude in the Otzal Valley.

 Forming part of Austria’s immense Ski Welt area, the un-crowded pistes of this peaceful Tyrolean village are ideal for beginners.
 Linking to more than 600 slopes, and popular with cross-country skiers, there’s also plenty for the more adventurous.